bhnatkowska/OntologyIntegrationFramework/README.md

 Content:
 - RestTest.jar - Ontology Integration Tool; communicates with NLTK library via REST services
 - server.py - REST services (WordNet functions) used by Ontology Integration Tool
-- TestData - six test cases + motivating example; each test case consists of following elements:
+- TestData - six test cases + motivating example; each test case consists of the following elements:
--- 2 ontologies to be merged (*.owl)
+ 1) 2 ontologies to be merged (*.owl)
--- a file with ontologies alingment (*.rdf)
+ 2) a file with ontologies alingment (*.rdf)
--- dictionary files with attributes' semantics defined (*.dic); can be renamed or deleted to be skipped
+ 3) dictionary files with attributes' semantics defined (*.dic); can be renamed or deleted to be skipped

 Prerequisites:
 - Windows 7 or later